netham45/screamrouter/readme.md

 * Can play a URL out of a sink or sink group
 * Has a Home Assistant Custom Component for managing Sinks and playing media back through Sinks (See: https://github.com/netham45/screamrouter_ha_component )
 * Automatically saves to YAML on setting change
-* Uses a custom mixer with no additional functions so latency can be minimized when ffmpeg is not required in the chain
+* Uses a custom mixer/equalizer/channel layout up/downmixer so latency can be minimized
-* Can use ffmpeg to delay any sink, route, source, or group so sinks line up better, can use ffmpeg to adjust mismatched sources so they can be mixed
 * Can adjust equalization for any sink, route, source, or group
 * Contains a plugin system to easily allow additional sources to be added
 * Milkdrop Visualizations thanks to the browser-based [Butterchurn](https://github.com/jberg/butterchurn) project